Clonal Diversity at Cancer Recurrence: Results on diversity indices conditioned on early recurrence

-This result tells us that conditioned on early recurrence, the number of mutants at time $\zeta_n-y$ which are descendants of those clones generated in a small time period $\left(t_1,t_2\right)$ is larger than that without conditioning by approximately $\frac{e^{2\lambda_1 t_1}}{\left(e^{\lambda_1 t_1}-\theta^*\right)^2}$ times.
 Moreover, we can specify the contribution to such an increase in the number of mutants from (1) the increase in the number of clones, and (2) the increase in the average clone size.
-Our result indicates that both factors contribute equally to the increase in the number of mutants such that the number of clones generated in the time period $\left(t_1,t_2\right)$ conditioned on early recurrence is larger than that without conditioning by approximately $\frac{e^{\lambda_1 t_1}}{e^{\lambda_1 t_1}-\theta^*}$ times, and the average clone size conditioned on early recurrence is larger than that without conditioning by approximately $\frac{e^{\lambda_1 t_1}}{e^{\lambda_1 t_1}-\theta^*}$ times as well.
+Our results (Lemma \ref{period_mutants_concentration} and Proposition \ref{period_clones_result}) indicate that both factors contribute equally to the increase in the number of mutants such that the number of clones generated in the time period $\left(t_1,t_2\right)$ conditioned on early recurrence is larger than that without conditioning by the approximate factor